 However, Lewes’s service with the unit he had helped establish proved tragically short.
 On 30 December 1941, returning from a mission at Norfilia airfield, he was killed when his vehicle was strafed by enemy aircraft.
 This was a tremendous blow to the unit’s morale.

 Sergeant Jim Almonds was with Lewes when he died, and wrote in his diary: ‘I thought Jock was one of the bravest men I have ever met, an officer and a gentleman.’

-Sadly, Lewes never received the letter from his girlfriend, Mirren Barford, in which she accepted his proposal of marriage.
+Sadly, Lewes never received the letter recently sent by his girlfriend, Mirren Barford, in which she had accepted his proposal of marriage.